jagadeesh1993/XoriantTest/README.md

         'appium:platformVersion': '13.0',

-Step 2: Install pods by first navigating to /ios and then using:

-Specify the test which you need to run in wio.conf.js
+Step 2: Specify the test which you need to run in wdio.conf.js

 ### To run the application on a device use the command